-A fascination for ceramics was kindled from the first moment I touched clay in 2004.
-I have always enjoyed working with my hands and have experience working in other mediums such as stained glass, but it was clay that truly got under my skin.
-As there were no courses available and literature was hard to come by I began by experimenting and exploring what I could do at home alone.
+My fascination for ceramics was kindled from the first moment I touched clay, this would have been in 2004.
+I have always enjoyed working with my hands and have experience of other mediums such as stained glass, but it was clay that truly got under my skin.
+As there were no courses available to me at that time and I found literature hard to come by, I began by experimenting and exploring what I could do at home.

-As a self-taught potter I learned by understanding my mistakes, I experimented with a lot of different pottery techniques, hand building, slip casting and throwing.
+As a self-taught potter I learned by understanding my mistakes.
+I experimented with a lot of different pottery techniques, hand building, slip casting and throwing.
 I explored glazing and firing somewhat randomly due to the limitations of the old kiln I installed in my living room.
-I visited (polish Potter) in summer 2006 and saw his work fired in a wood fired kiln.
-I was immediately excited and drawn to this firing technique, experiencing firing of pieces in a Tongkama kiln remains a highlight in my life.
-The pieces created in this way were absorbing, not immediately obvious.
+I visited Michal Puszczynski in the summer of 2006 and saw his work fired in a wood fired kiln.
+I was immediately excited by and oriented towards this firing technique; this experience, firing pieces in a Tongkama kiln, remains a highlight in my life.

 For me, the work becomes something that needs to be thought about, studied and understood.
 I find working with fire enthralling and know this is the way forward for me as a potter.
 Since then I have been striving to learn about and experience the wood firing process.
 I have built several Raku kilns, the most recent, built in an old oil drum, works quite well.
-My work is an area where I encounter the original, primordial, pristine matter: the element of earth and water, the element of fire and air and my studio becomes an arena of alchemical transformation which I find endlessly inspiring and enthralling.
+My work is an area where I feel I encounter original, primordial, pristine matter, the elements of earth and water, fire and air, and the studio becomes an arena of alchemical transformation which I find endlessly inspiring.